 Use this sample retirement letter to notify your employer of your expected date of retirement.
-Even if you tell your manager and your Human Resources staff verbally about your retirement plans, your employer will still want an official, written notification.
+Even if you tell your manager and your Human Resources staff verbally about your retirement plans, months or even years in advance, your employer will still want an official, written notification.

 Sample Retirement Letter